 Under normal operation, the RTC derives its power from the main system supply, which might be a large coin cell, prismatic cell, cylindrical batteries, or indirectly from wall power through a voltage regulator.
-Because the EnerChip has very low self-discharge, it needs to be charged only after it has been used in the performance of its duty as a backup power source or on a very infrequent basis to keep it fully charged when not being used.
-To maintain a charge of 90% or greater on the EnerChip when it has not been used as a backup power source for prolonged periods, the EnerChip needs no more than one hour of charging time per month.
-Such a low charging duty cycle would present a negligible parasitic load to the main power source, as the EnerChip charges quickly and its charging current decays to just tens of nanoamperes when fully charged.
+Because the EnerChip has very low self-discharge, it needs to be charged only after it has been used in the performance of its duty as a backup power source and periodically to compensate for the EnerChip CC discharge cutoff current drain of 30nA (typical).
+Such a low charging duty cycle presents a negligible parasitic load to the main power source, as the EnerChip charges quickly and its charging current decays to just a few tens of nanoamperes when fully charged.
+It is important that the DS1340 registers assigned to the trickle charge function for the backup power source not be enabled.
 The EnerChip CC controls the EnerChip charging function internally.

 When main power is interrupted - as during line power outages or when the main battery is removed for recharging or replacement, the backup power source provides enough energy to maintain operation of the real-time clock.
-In applications where the RTC is connected to a CPU or MCU, it might be necessary to connect the CBC31xx RESET/ line to the gate of an n-channel FET placed between the CPU/MCU ground pin and system ground.
-This configuration ensures that no ESD I/O structures in the CPU/MCU are biased with the interface bus lines, resulting in a parasitic drain on the EnerChip.
+In applications where the CBC31xx VOUT line is also connected to VDD of a CPU or MCU, it might be necessary to connect the CBC31xx RESET/ line to the gate of an n-channel FET placed between the CPU/MCU ground pin and system ground.
+This configuration ensures that no ESD I/O structures in the CPU/MCU are biased through the interface bus lines when in backup mode, resulting in a parasitic drain on the EnerChip.

 The EnerChip CC is a surface mount device that contains a rechargeable battery with integrated battery management that performs the charge control, discharge control, threshold voltage detection, and supply supervisory functions all in one low profile package.
-It operates over the range of 2.5V to 5.5V and the switchover threshold voltage is adjustable.
+It operates over the range of 2.5V to 5.5V.
 A block diagram of the EnerChip CC is shown in Figure 2.

 Figure 2.
-Block diagram of the EnerChip CC Thin Film Battery with Integrated Battery Management

-EnerChip CC includes the following functional elements:
+Block diagram of the EnerChip CC Thin Film Battery with Integrated Battery Management EnerChip CC includes the following functional elements:

-- Internal charge control circuit that converts a wide range of input voltages to a tightly regulated battery charging voltage; - Battery cutoff circuit that disconnects the load from the embedded EnerChip when the discharge voltage reaches a preset limit; - Output pin (RESET/) that can be used to drive an interrupt line on an MCU to indicate that the system is operating in battery-backed mode; - A voltage detection circuit allowing a user-selectable threshold trip voltage; - A control line that enables and disables the internal charge pump that can be controlled externally to reduce power consumption when the internal EnerChip does not need to be charged.
+- Internal charge control circuit that converts a wide range of input voltages to a tightly regulated battery charging voltage; - Battery cutoff circuit that disconnects the load from the embedded EnerChip when the discharge voltage reaches a preset limit; - Output pin (RESET/) that can be used to drive an interrupt line on an MCU to indicate that the system is operating in battery-backed mode; - A voltage detection circuit allowing a user-selectable threshold trip voltage; - A control line (ENABLE) that enables and disables the internal charge pump.
+ENABLE can be tied directly to VDD or controlled by the system MCU to reduce power consumption when the internal EnerChip does not need to be charged.